bryanbraun/bryanbraun.github.io/_posts/2021-09-21-i-keep-making-things-out-of-checkboxes.md

 Plus, if I keep doing this then I'm going to end up known as "the checkbox guy."
 That's not exactly marketable but I guess it could be worse.

 Fortunately, it feels like I'm starting to exhaust the interesting things I could build in this format.
-At some point it's like "dude, we get it, you can render anything with checkboxes."
+At some point it's like "dude, we get it, you can make anything with checkboxes."
 I still have a few lingering ideas though... maybe it's like a controlled forest fire and I should just let myself keep making these things until it burns itself out.